 Cambridge CB2 1LR

 Ottoline received her BA (1986) and PhD (1990) in Genetics from the University of Cambridge.
-After post-doctoral research at Indiana University and Cambridge, in she built an independent research programme at the University of York, where she worked from 1994-2010.
+After post-doctoral research at Indiana University and Cambridge, she took up a lectureship at the University of York, where she worked from 1994-2010.
 Among her honours are the Society of Experimental Biology’s President’s Medal (2000), the Royal Society Rosalind Franklin Award (2007), the International Plant Growth Substance Association’s Silver Medal (2010) and the UK Genetics Society Medal (2016).
 She was appointed Commander of the Order of the British Empire in the 2009 New Year Honours list.
-She is a Fellow of the Royal Society, a Foreign Associate of the US National Academy of Sciences and a Member of the European Molecular Biology Organisation.
-She is the President of International Plant Molecular Biology, a member of the Council of the Royal Society, and Deputy Chair of the Nuffield Council on Bioethics.
+She is a Fellow of the Royal Society, a Foreign Associate of the US National Academy of Sciences and a Member of the European Molecular Biology Organisation and the Leopoldina.
+She is Chair of the British Society for Developmental Biology, and of the Royal Society’s Science Policy Advisory Group.
 She is Co-Editor in Chief of Current Opinions in Plant Biology and an Editor of Development.
 She is a Fellow of Clare College.

 Selected recent publications

 Bennett T, Hines G, van Rongen M, Waldie T, Sawchuk MG, Scarpella E, Ljung K, Leyser O (2016) Connective auxin transport in the shoot facilitates communication between shoot apices.
 PLoS Biology 14(4): e1002446.

 Müller D, Waldie T, Miyawaki K, To JPC, Melnyk CW, Kieber JJ, Kakimoto T, Leyser O (2015) Cytokinin is required for escape but not release from auxin mediated apical dominance.
 Plant Journal 82:874-886